Schematic Checklist

 Please add a 0.1 μF filter capacitor between ESP pins and ground when using the ADC function to improve accuracy.

 When RTC peripherals (SAR ADC1/SAR ADC2/AMP) is powered on, the inputs of GPIO36 (SENSOR_VP) and GPIO39 (SENSOR_VN) will be pulled down for approximately 80 ns.
-Therefore, it is recommended to use SENSOR_VP and SENSOR_VN as ADC pins.
+If SENSOR_VP and SENSOR_VN are used as GPIOs in the design, while ADC is supported by other pins, then software should disregard the glitch.
+Optionally, use SENSOR_VP and SENSOR_VN as ADC pins.

 ADC1 is recommended over ADC2 as the latter cannot be used when Wi-Fi function is enabled.